cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   If your computer has IE7 as predefined Microsoft browser, the it works ok.
-  The basic HTML files, which are aggregated within the CHM file are displayed correct with IE7 and Firefox 1.5 and 2.0.
+  The basic HTML files, which are aggregated within the CHM file are displayed correct with IE7 and Firefox 1.5 and higher.
   Within the online help chapter about the modulo operator the Gauss bracket is used to describe the next lower integer.